bootcoder/extra_print/README.md

 Don't be that dev.
 Use extra print to quickly insert a visual break into your output.

-Call either method without any arguments to insert a line of random emojis.
+Call either method without any arguments to insert a random emoji line.
 Call it once or multiple times.
+Each call will use a random emoji.
+Note: Currently, uniqueness is not  guaranteed in this respect.

 ```ruby
 ep